 Cambodia and its people are still recovering from the devastation of Pol Pot and the Khmer Rouge.

-Other major income-generating options – factory work, migrating to regions with more jobs and illegal logging of local rainforests – do not offer sustainable ways for farmers to pull themselves out of poverty.
-Factory jobs are harsh, competition for the jobs in other regions is fierce, and logging will only last as long as rain forests still exist near the villages.
-In addition, the lack of alternatives forces an alarmingly high number of women into the sex trade at an early age.
+Other major income-generating options – factory work, migrating to regions with more jobs, and illegal logging of local rainforests – do not offer sustainable ways for farmers to pull themselves out of poverty.
+Factory jobs are harsh, competition for jobs in other regions is fierce, and logging will only last as long as rainforests still exist near the villages.

 Believing that the support of entrepreneurship can spur positive, sustainable change, she helped Rudi’s family start a small business in the local market.
-With the same goal of promoting entrepreneurship, BB2C has expanded to provide developmental aid to poor Cambodian farmers.
+With the same goal of promoting entrepreneurship, BB2C has expanded to provide innovative tools to struggling Cambodian farmers.

 BB2C’s mission is to empower and enable Cambodian farmers, many of whom are women, to become more independent, enhance their living standards, and increase opportunities for themselves and their children.

 Help us build a truly sustainable pathway out of poverty for one family by making a donation here.